HIPAA Business Associate Agreement

 This Agreement may be executed in two or more counterparts, each of which shall be deemed an original.

-Except to the extent preempted by federal law, this Agreement shall be governed by and construed in accordance with the laws of the state in which the Covered Entity’s principal place of business is located.
+Except to the extent preempted by federal law, this Agreement shall be governed by and construed in accordance with the laws of the state of New York.